The Best Things About Special Needs Dogs

 If traveling seems like too daunting of a task with your senior or special needs dog, you can consider a professional pet sitter or a boarding facility instead.
 This can be a sensible choice for pets who require specific care that is difficult to provide while traveling.

 Traveling with senior and special dogs can be a smooth experience with proper planning and consideration.
-By following these travel tips for senior and special needs dogs, you can make the holiday season enjoyable for every member of your family, including your cherished dog.
+By following these travel tips for senior and special needs dogs, you can make your vacation enjoyable for every member of your family, including your cherished dog.

 Fun Ideas for Celebrating Your Dog’s ‘Gotcha Day’